LibraryOfCongress/fetch-inventory_service/README.md

 ```
 The script will log out what is processing from the spreadsheets you placed in the `legacy_snapshot` directory.

-This processing will take hours, possibly upwards of 72 - 84, depending on your machine, your docker resource allocation, and the size of the database you are translating / ingesting.
+This processing will take hours, possibly upwards of 72 - 84, depending on your machine, your podman resource allocation, and the size of the database you are translating / ingesting.
 Once it completes, the logs will give a summary report.
 Detailed reporting will have been piped to files in the container.
 If there were no errors on a given section, the file for that section won't actually be generated.

 More coming soon...

-After processing is complete, run the following helper command to extract the output files from the inventory service docker container
+After processing is complete, run the following helper command to extract the output files from the inventory service container
 to your local operating system